 If you plan to do real-time marketing, you need to use the right timing.

-Another one of the most common content marketing mistakes.
 No matter how appealing your content is, releasing it at the wrong time is simply a no-go.
-It’s a major content marketing mistake.
+It’s a major mistake.
 Especially when it comes to social media sharing, content marketing is often time sensitive.
 When you share your content is as important as what you share and where you share it.

 For example, you run a tech blog.
 Your most loyal audience probably fall under the age group of 16 – 25 year old.
 Thus, you have more chances of drawing traffic if you share your content in the morning (before they go out for their schools, universities and jobs) or in the evening, after 4 PM (this is when they come back or at least take break).
 So be mindful of the timings of sharing your content.